 Apples appear in many religious traditions, often as a mystical or forbidden fruit.
 One of the problems identifying apples in religion, mythology and folktales is that the word "apple" was used as a generic term for all (foreign) fruit, other than berries, including nuts, as late as the 17th century.
 For instance, in Greek mythology, the Greek hero Heracles, as one of his Twelve Labours, was required to travel to the Garden of the Hesperides and pick the golden apples off the Tree of Life growing at its centre.

 ***Please Note - If you are selecting a specific year for this pendant design, please take the time to check out our coin guide page (link opens in a new window) and check that the coin/year combination you desire is available.
-If the design does not keep the coin year, or if you have no preference, please ignore this option.
+If the design does not keep the year of the coin intact, or if you have no preference, please ignore this option.